 Get More Charged

 Only Slate Plus members get a bonus episode of Charged each week, going deeper into the issues of gun prosecution.
 You’ll also get extended, ad-free versions of all Slate podcasts—and much more.
-Sign up today and try it free for two weeks.
+Sign up today.

 Subscribe to Charged